HOME/CARS/OBD READER

 OBD reader software

 Next to control the device you need software for your phone.
-For apple CarScanner is the main one.
+For Apple CarScanner is the main one.

 The first thing to do with a reader is to start scanning for fault codes.
-The first time is aways a little nervy to see what the car and seller might not have been telling you!
+The first time is always a little nervy to see what the car and seller might not have been telling you!
 Anyway, all good for me this time!

 After selecting the Jaguar OBD-II / EOBD + extra (CAN) connection profile over 100 sensors or derived readings become available to view and log in real time.

 A couple of really nice features to mention.
-The app is carplay compatible.
+The app is CarPlay compatible.
 So if you would like to see readings such as transmission oil temperature, or boost pressure in real time you can have them displayed on the cars screen.
 The only tiny downside is they can only be displayed as numerical figures.
 The lack of graphic gauges I expect is an Apple carplay restriction.

 The other feature is the cars speed readout can be calibrated with GPS data.
 This allows more accurate acceleration figures to be obtained.